ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 :::{dropdown} `sample_size=100`: Sample size used when searching for a valid value.
 :animate: fade-in-slide-down

+The size of the sample of candidate values PyGAD draws when it needs to pick a gene value.
+It defaults to `100`.

-In some cases where a gene value is to be selected, this variable defines the size of the sample from which a value is selected randomly.
-Useful if either `allow_duplicate_genes` or `gene_constraint` is used.
-If PyGAD failed to find a unique value or a value that meets a gene constraint, it is recommended to increases this parameter's value.
+It is useful when `allow_duplicate_genes=False` or `gene_constraint` is used.
+If PyGAD cannot find a unique value or a value that meets a constraint, increase this parameter.

 Added in [PyGAD 3.5.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-5-0).
-Check the [sample_size Parameter](https://pygad.readthedocs.io/en/latest/gene_values.html#sample-size-parameter) section for more information.
+See the [sample_size Parameter](https://pygad.readthedocs.io/en/latest/gene_values.html#sample-size-parameter) section for more information.
 :::

 #### Parent Selection